anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 1. What are the key indicators of customer churn?
 2. How can predictive models be built to predict customer churn for a tour and travel company based on customer data?
-3. How can insights gained from the predictive model be utilized to tailor retention efforts and allocate resources more effectively, including targeted marketing campaigns, personalized offers, enhanced customer service, or product improvements?
+3. How can insights gained from the predictive model be utilized to tailor retention efforts and allocate resources more effectively, including targeted marketing campaigns, personalized offers, enhanced customer retention, or improved customer satisfaction?

 # Tools I Used
-For my machine learning project predict customer churn, I used the powers of several key tools:
+For my machine learning project to predict customer churn, I used the powers of several key tools:

 1. **Data manipulation and analysis:** pandas & numpy
 2. **Handling missing data:** missingno